-Although the transfer is not notified to the borrowers, the legal opinion confirms that such notification is not required to fully perfect the transfer of ownership in the mortgage loans to the SSPE.
-Accordingly, this transaction does not operate by way of an unperfected assignment and the issue of triggers does not arise.
+Although the transfer is not notified to the borrowers, the Italian legal opinion and Prospectus confirm that such notification is not required to fully perfect the transfer of ownership in the Receivables to the SSPE.
+In particular, although a communication to the Borrowers is required to comply with Italian regulatory requirements, the failure to provide it would not affect the validity and effectiveness between the Originator and the Issuer of the transfers of any Receivable under the Transfer Agreement, nor their enforceability against any third party.

+Accordingly, this transaction does not operate by way of an unperfected assignment and the perfection triggers are not required.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale events subsequent to closing that should trigger the perfection of the transfer of the underlying exposures.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale